words Al Woods

 As people age, the gradual effects of not staying hydrated begin to take their toll rather quickly.
 By the time someone realizes this, it’s often too late to reverse much of the damage that’s been done.
 One of the most visible effects is in a person’s skin and appearance.
 The water you drink is connected to your skin’s health.
 Water intake levels have been directly linked in other studies to skin elasticity and overall skin hydration.

 Elasticity is what makes the difference between a youthful appearance and an elderly or weathered look.
 However, young people are also at risk of health complications if they don’t consume enough water each day, particularly those who exercise or sweat a lot.

 Safe Hydration is Key to Happiness

 Lastly, the importance of hydration can’t be understated, which is why everybody should be drinking the recommended amount each day.
-Health experts typically tell their patients to drink 6-8 glasses of water each day.
+Health experts typically tell their patients to drink 6-8 glasses of water each day, when going outside you can bring an aluminum water bottle with you to stay hydrated.
 However, a person’s water intake depends on many factors such as how active they are, their age, and their health status.

 Also, questioning where the water is coming from is just as important as fluid intake.
 Making sure that you’re staying hydrated and doing so safely is key to living a happy, healthy, and long life.
 Without water, our health suffers, and we then can’t enjoy all the other great things that life has to offer.